GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/dom-size/index.md

 An optimal DOM tree:

-- Has less than 1500 nodes total.
+- Has less than 1500&nbsp;nodes total.
-- Has a maximum depth of 32 nodes.
+- Has a maximum depth of 32&nbsp;nodes.
-- Has no parent node with more than 60 child nodes.
+- Has no parent node with more than 60&nbsp;child nodes.

 In general,
 look for ways to create DOM nodes only when needed,